CascadeEnergy/node-style-guide/Readme.md

 ## No trailing whitespace

-Just like you brush your teeth after every meal, you clean up any trailing whitespace in your JS files before committing.
-Otherwise the rotten smell of careless neglect will eventually drive away contributors and/or co-workers.
+Clean up any trailing whitespace in your JS files before committing.

 ## Use Semicolons